MHCPPrograms/worlds-documentation/docs/npcs/Beginner WaveSpawner Tutorial.md

 ```
 Okay, so that's the basics of spawning Charlies.
 But there's ever-so-much-more we can do together...
 Take my hand, sweet developer, and let's dive into the advanced tutorial?

 Afraid?
-No problem we can stop here.
+No problem, we can stop here.
 But do you want to shake the foundations of the Charlieverse?
 Let's do it.
 ---

 # ADVANCED: WaveSpawnerOnePoint — Next Level Tutorial